composewell/streamly-packages/README.md

-# Haskell Streamly Development Shell
+# Haskell Development Shell

-Nix shell based development environment for Haskell Streamly ecosystem.
-Includes the following:
+A ready-to-use Nix shell environment tailored for Haskell, having Haskell Streamly and its ecosystem packages installed out of the box.
+Easily customizable to include any package from Hackage.
+**Includes:**

 * Haskell compiler - `ghc`
 * Haskell project build tool - `cabal`